z-index and transform

 First, I created a triangle by manipulating the border

-properties to recreate the shadow effect of the ribbon.
+the shadow effect of the ribbon.
 It worked, but it didn’t match up perfectly.

 And then, it came to me… a trapezoid!